Helx-Services/.github/profile/README.md

 - Regularly check for issues and pull requests and diligently follow through with assigned items.
 - Thoroughly verify if an issue is worth opening or can be quickly fixed before creating one.

+Also take a look at Helx's [Code of Conduct](https://github.com/Helx-Services/.github/blob/main/CODE_OF_CONDUCT.md) before making any contributions.

 ## Discussions
 Discussions can be held in the Discussions tab of this organization.
 Discussions can practically vary over a wide range of topics.
 Individuals with access to the discussions repository should kindly take a look at [Github's discussions documentation](https://docs.github.com/en/discussions/quickstart) to get acquainted with managing discussions.